ByLiZhao/cpp_watchlist/README.md

  2. Profile-guided optimization.
 Both Gcc and Clang support the so-called Profile-guided Optimization.
 Related features can be enabled with compiling options started in the form of `-fprofile-<*>`.
  3. [Google benchmark library](https://github.com/google/benchmark), a library that is used to benchmark code snippets.

+## Working with binary files:
+- [readelf](https://man7.org/linux/man-pages/man1/readelf.1.html), a Linux tool that display information about ETF object files.
+- [objdump](https://man7.org/linux/man-pages/man1/objdump.1.html), a Linux tool that display information about object files.
+- [C++filt](https://web.mit.edu/gnu/doc/html/binutils_10.html), a Linux tool to convert mangled C++ names to unmangled names.
+- [ldd](https://linux.die.net/man/1/ldd), a Linux tool to list all shared libraries an executable needs. (**Don't use it for executables you don't trust.**)
+- [ltrace](http://www.ltrace.org/), a Linux tool to trace calls to functions in shared libraries.

 ## network
 - [asio](https://github.com/chriskohlhoff/asio/), asynchronous network programming library, supports serial ports too.
 It also has SSL support.
 - [beast](https://github.com/boostorg/beast), http ans WebSocket library built upon Asio.